AlanMorel/resaic/README.md

 Create a new MySQL table with the name specified.

-Run the server by running this command:
+Run the server

 ```sh
 yarn server
 ```

-In a seperate terminal, build the app by running this command:
+In a seperate terminal, build the app

 ```sh
 yarn build-dev